AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/hybrid/blueprint.md

 ### Meta Fields {#meta-fields}

-The page model leverages the JSON Model Exporter, which is itself based on the [Sling Model](https://sling.apache.org/documentation/bundles/models.html) API.
+The page model uses the JSON Model Exporter, which is itself based on the [Sling Model](https://sling.apache.org/documentation/bundles/models.html) API.
 The exportable sling models expose the following list of fields to enable the underlying libraries interpret the data model:

 * `:type`: Type of the AEM resource (default = resource type)
 * `:children`: Hierarchical children of the current resource.
 Children are not part of the inner content of the current resource (can be found on items representing a page)